 Team members must to feel free to provide their input and you should let them know that their advice is considered and appreciated.
 Then if applicable follow through and implement it.
 Imagine how you would feel if you are providing advice and it is never followed or considered.

 Another quality of a great leader is the ability to listen.
 Just be quiet and listen.
 There is no way that you know everything nor can you make educated decisions in areas that are not your expertise.
 Know what you know and know what you don’t know.
 Your partners and team members will appreciate the honesty in that approach.

 Include your team in your decision making process.
-Then by letting them know why you made the decisions you did makes them feel invested in the process.
-A process where all involved will learn how to better serve the each-other and the greater good.
+By letting them know why you made the decisions you did makes them feel invested in the process.
+A process where all involved will learn how to better serve each-other and the greater good.

 A Pack of Wolves: